FabricMC/fabric-docs/develop/items/first-item.md

 @[code transcludeWith=:::2](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)

+> **Be sure to check whether you are using YARN MAPPING.
+If you use MOJANG MAPPING, your IDE may prompt 'Identifier cannot be instantiated'.(Refer to https://github.com/orgs/FabricMC/discussions/4120, this is because Mojang's mappings have modified it into an abstract class.
+If you are a beginner, it is recommended not to use Mojang's mappings at first.)**

 `Item::new` tells the register function to create an `Item` instance from an `Item.Properties` by calling the `Item` constructor (`new Item(...)`), which takes an `Item.Properties` as a parameter.

 However, if you now try to run the modified client, you can see that our item doesn't exist in-game yet!
 This is because you didn't statically initialize the class.